 Since 1890, in fact: That’s when Sever Peterson first settled on our farm in the Minnesota River Valley.
-The homestead he built is where Sever Peterson III was born and where he and his wife still live—and where the 4th generation comes to work daily.
+The homestead he built is where Sever Peterson III was born and where he and his wife still live—and where the fourth generation comes to work daily.
 In addition to being a traditional grain operation that also keeps bees and grows pumpkins, sweet corn, apples, squash, gourds and, of course, hemp, our farm is home to Minnesota’s first (and still largest) corn maze, which we operate as part of our annual Fall Festival.
 You might say we stay busy.

 Our soil is the star of the show.